 “It is our hope that utilization of these mechanisms will allow for more market penetration and market share into the EU space at a level not experienced prior to the lesson learnt from this workshop,” the minister said.
 “To this end, I challenge all the stakeholders here today to take full advantage of the knowledge garnered in this forum and turn them into tangible results; indeed this will be a giant step forward for CARIFORUM’s industries to improve, to develop and to expand on their export capabilities and to widen the range of goods and services previously exported.”

 He explained that there are many benefits to be derived from the training and urged all in attendance to make great use of the knowledge and skills imparted to them.
+He also stated that businesses would benefit from training and workshops if they were to Learn how to facilitate online courses and use them to their advantage.

 “Apart from the obvious business opportunities and growth, the socioeconomic developmental impact must not be understated,” stated the minister.
 “Undeniably, an increase in demand for our goods and our services will translate into employment generation, an improvement in tax revenue and to some extent an improvement in production and process efficiency, particularly when faced with the EU standard requirements for certain types of goods and services before market access can be granted and of course the inevitable competition faced from both ends.”